Luiz-Adorno/Zemoga/README.md

 - Main Screen

 The Main Screen consists of display a list of post title with dynamic height, and have 4 action mechanism, "Favorite and Unfavorite posts", "Delete unfavorites posts", "Reload data from API" and "Refresh list to sort the elements".
-Each layout initialization, a check function it's called to verify if already exists data saved in the local database, if not, the app will fetch data from API and save in the local database.
+Each layout initialization, a check function it's called to verify if already exists data saved in the local database (Room), if not, the app will fetch data from API and save in the local database.
 If exists, the app will get the data from database and display in the screen.

 <img src="https://user-images.githubusercontent.com/41413741/229391570-47eb1505-87aa-4eee-857b-9d17321e0b9f.png" width="250" />